seabre/vagrant_wordpress/README.md

 3) Run `vagrant up` and give it a couple minutes to set everything up.

 You'll be able to access your project from http://localhost:3000.

+8/30/2020: This is super old and no longer maintained.
+It was my first foray into Github, Vagrant, and WordPress development.
+Leaving it here for posterity.